davidosomething/vim-enhanced-resolver/README.md

 This maps your `gf` to try to resolve and edit module name under the current vim `cWORD` (the `hyphen-word_theCursorIs./over`).

+## Usage

+This plugin provides `<Plug>` mappings for normal mode.

+- `<Plug>(enhanced-resolver-go-cursor)` is what you probably want to map.
+Use `nmap` if you have other resolvers or mappings you want to fall back to.
+- `<Plug>(enhanced-resolver-echo-cursor)` will search for a quoted thing on the current line and echo the result.
+Useful for debugging.
+- `<Plug>(enhanced-resolver-echo-resolve)` will resolve the quoted thing on the current line and echo the result.
+Useful for debugging.

 ## How it works